LoopKit/loopdocs/docs/version/code-custom-edits.md

 and

     static let correctionRange = Guardrail(absoluteBounds: (86.1)...(180.5), recommendedBounds: (99.1)...(115.9), unit: .milligramsPerDeciliter, startingSuggestion: 100)

 Modify the absoluteBounds to change the allowed ranges or the recommendedBounds to change the color of the numbers on the picker wheel.

+Loop automatically converts from mg/dL to mmol/L. So you must enter values reasonable for mg/dL (18 times higher than for mmol/L).

+#### Version from 3.2.3

+_Code Before Modification_

+    static let suspendThreshold = Guardrail(absoluteBounds: 67...110, recommendedBounds: 74...80, unit: .milligramsPerDeciliter, startingSuggestion: 80)

+and

+    static let correctionRange = Guardrail(absoluteBounds: 87...180, recommendedBounds: 100...115, unit: .milligramsPerDeciliter, startingSuggestion: 100)

+Modify the absoluteBounds to change the allowed ranges or the recommendedBounds to change the color of the numbers on the picker wheel.